rickyHong/Vocab-Expansion-LLAMA-Wiki/Pretraining-Script.md

 The script [scripts/training/run_clm_pt_with_peft.py](https://github.com/ymcui/Chinese-LLaMA-Alpaca/blob/main/scripts/training/run_clm_pt_with_peft.py) is used for Pre-training Stage 2, which is recommended.

-Enter the `scripts` directory of the project, and run `bash run_pt.sh` to start pre-training (use a single GPU by default).
+Enter the `scripts/training` directory of the project, and run `bash run_pt.sh` to start pre-training (use a single GPU by default).
 Users should edit the script set value of parameters.
 The contents of `run_pt.sh` are as follows:

 Execute the following command to start pre-training (some variables need to be specified by the suer):